-If you stay opted out, your employer will normally automatically enrol you back into the LGPS approximately every three years from the date they have to comply with the automatic enrolment provisions provided you are an Eligible Jobholder at that time.
-An eligible jobholder is a worker who is aged at least 22 and is under State Pension Age and who earns more than £10,000 a year.
+If you stay opted out, your employer will normally automatically enrol you back into the LGPS approximately every three years from the date they have to comply with the automatic enrolment provisions provided you are an Eligible Jobholder.
+An eligible jobholder is a worker who is over 22 and under State Pension Age who earns more than £10,000 a year.